Endorois case: Right to property

-The plaintiffs argued that Endorois land was the property of the community as the Trust Land Act and the Constitution of Kenya had granted recognition of their land claims.
+The complainants argued that Endorois land was the property of the community as the Trust Land Act and the Constitution of Kenya had granted recognition of their land claims.
 In deciding on whether the right to property had been violated, the ACHPR formulated a description of property rights for indigenous peoples.
 Although the African Charter does not list an explicit right to land, the commission determined that indigenous lands constitute property, based on cases such as SERAC v.
 Nigeria and Malawi African Association and Others v.
-Mauritania, had applied property rights to require the protection of land claims.
-Although Kenya argued that the country had no laws protecting traditional land claims, the ACHPR held that the absence of such law violated human rights.
+Mauritania, which had applied property rights to require the protection of land claims.
+Although Kenya argued that the country had no laws protecting traditional land claims, the ACHPR held that the absence of such law violated property rights.
 It stated that traditional ownership is equivalent to legal ownership and that governments must protect indigenous groups' ownership of lands rather than merely grant them access to them.
 The commission also held that traditional ownership applies only to resources traditionally used by a group, based on precedent from the IACtHR.
 Thus, rubies were not a traditional resource of the Endorois, although ruby mining still violated their land rights as it impacted other resources.

 According to Article 14, limitations on property rights must be "in the interest of public need or in the general interest of the community and in accordance with ... appropriate laws".
-Kenya argued that the removal of the Endorois had been legal—as the government had authority over trust land—that the government had granted them adequate access to their land, and that it had been in the public interest as the goal had been nature conservation.
+Kenya argued that the removal of the Endorois had been legal (as the government had authority over trust land), that the government had granted them adequate access to their land, and that it had been in the public interest as the goal had been nature conservation.
 The commission held that the requirement for "general interest" was heightened in the case of indigenous peoples due to the importance of their property.
 It ruled that Kenya's trust land system had not protected the right to property, that forcing the removal of the Endorois had violated the requirement of legality, and that it had been disproportionate to the government's goal.
 It also stated that Kenya had not adequately negotiated with the Endorois before limiting their access to the land, which would have required full consent.
 The commission noted that, according to UNDRIP, indigenous peoples had a right to repatriation or compensation for their land.
 It stated that the financial compensation given to the Endorois was inadequate and "[flew] in the face of common sense and fairness".